 Join the Dickinson College Dog House, a special-interest house and club on campus, in an introduction to raising and training service dogs!
 During this Pre-Orientation Adventure, you will become certified in clicker-training, visit the headquarters of Susquehanna Service Dogs, and take an outing with service dogs-in-training.
 Students will also build a community with fellow dog-lovers, explore the Dickinson campus and Carlisle restaurants, and spend some quality time with the Dog House dogs.
 No previous experience training dogs is necessary!

 This Pre-O experience is designed for first-year students who are interested in and passionate about diversity and social justice.
-Through a series of interactive and engaging activities, including storytelling and creative expression, the program will engage students in exploration of their intersectional identities and reflective dialogues about diversity, and will encourage them to develop their capacities to effect positive change on campus and in the community.
+Through a series of interactive activities, ranging from visits to the former Carlisle Indian Industrial School, Dickinson's Trout Gallery, and the Dickinson Archives, and film viewings and discussion, the program will engage students with local history and national issues facing Native American communities.
 Participants will expand their understanding of social justice issues and practices and learn about campus and local resources relevant to social justice.
-The program will culminate in the creation of individual social justice stories with an optional public performance.

 WILD (Wilderness Introduction to Life at Dickinson)